 The Kiwi Saver Scheme is a retirement savings scheme, that the Government of New Zealand introduced on Monday 2nd July 2007.

-Though, its not mandatory for all employees to contribute to this scheme, it is recommended to have one, as it helps save for the retirement of an individual.
-Usually if one is a member of a Kiwi Saver Scheme, a minimum of 3% is required to be saved towards the Kiwi Saver and the employer will contribute 1% from their end, hence this way and individual can save quite a lot of money over a period of time and have funds for their retirement.
+Though, it's not mandatory for all employees to contribute to this scheme, it is recommended to have one, as it helps save for the retirement of an individual.
+Usually if one is a member of a Kiwi Saver Scheme, a minimum of 3% is required to be saved towards the Kiwi Saver and the employer will contribute minimum 1% from their end, hence this way and an individual can save quite a lot of money over a period of time and have funds for their retirement.
 The Government too every June contributes $520.00 towards the scheme to boost up the savings, this is provided the combined contribution from the employee and employer is a minimum of $1040/- pa.

 This money can be withdrawn for the following reasons: